cowanmeg/cowanmeg.github.io/README.md

 I'm a fourth year graduate student in computer science at the University of Washington advised by Luis Ceze.
 I am part of the [Sampa](https://sampa.cs.washington.edu/new/index.html) and [Sampl](http://sampl.cs.washington.edu/) labs.

 ### Publications
-**Automatic Generation of High-Performance Quantized Machine Learning Kernel** **Meghan Cowan**, Thierry Moreau, Tianqi Chen, James Bornholt, and Luis Ceze CGO 2020
+**Automatic Generation of High-Performance Quantized Machine Learning Kernels**
+**Meghan Cowan**, Thierry Moreau, Tianqi Chen, James Bornholt, and Luis Ceze
+CGO 2020

 **TVM: An Automated End-to-End Optimizing Compiler for Deep Learning**